COPES3D/synthkat/README.md

 #synthkat

-##Synthetic Categories for Vessel Comparison
+##Synthetic Categories for Archaeological Vessel Comparison

 Synthkat is a computational initiative to construct flexible, synthetic categories of established ceramic and glass vessel